Mostly Harmless Econometrics

-Mostly Harmless Econometrics: An Empiricist's Companion is an econometrics book written by two labour economists Angrist and Pischke.
-Jan Kmenta, also a labour economist, notes that the book is not a textbook as such but rather a book describing a series of econometric issues encountered by the authors in their empirical research and implicitly as an advocacy of the approach they have taken.
+Mostly Harmless Econometrics: An Empiricist's Companion is an econometrics book written by two labour economists Joshua Angrist and Jörn-Steffen Pischke.

+Labour economist Jan Kmenta notes that the book is not a textbook, but rather a book describing a series of econometric issues encountered by the authors in their empirical research and they implicitly advocate the approaches they have taken.

+The same two authors have written a more basic book covering similar topics and approaches: Mastering 'Metrics: The Path from Cause to Effect.

+Overview

+The book has eight substantial chapters organized in three sections: